Problem

 Consideration of Experience with Streaming Services: The user's experience with various streaming services influences their expectations and interactions with the signup process.
 Due to their familiarity with other platforms, a seamless and secure experience is preferred.

-Hypothesis: If we remove marketing messaging, and focus on the activation process, we’ll reduce confusion and reduce customer service calls.
+Hypothesis: If we remove marketing messaging and focus on the activation process, we’ll reduce confusion.

-Goals: Make it easier for customers to understand activation and the steps they need to follow.
+Goals: Make it easier for customers to understand activation and the steps to follow.
 Reduce call volume.

 TEST 2